-Phase 2, scheduled to start in 2027, aims to allow storage of 4 million tonnes of carbon dioxide per year, about half of it from three power stations and a hydrogen plant owned by Eni, and the rest from other emitters.
-Eni is already in talks with hard-to-abate industries in the region (cement, steel, fertilizer, glass etc), among others.
+Phase 2, scheduled to start in 2027, aims to allow storage of 4 million tonnes of carbon dioxide per year: 1 million tonnes will come from plants owned by Eni and the remaining 3 million tonnes will be reserved for third party industrial emitters.
+Eni and Snam are already in talks with hard-to-abate industries in the region (cement, steel, fertilizer, chemicals among others), and have signed a letter of intent with four emitters located in the Ravenna industrial area.
 Interest from emitters in Italy and beyond has grown with the increase in ETS carbon prices, and the European Commission’s ‘Fit-for-55’ package of climate legislation.

 Storage will be in offshore depleted gas reservoirs in the Adriatic off the coast of Ravenna.
 Total storage resource in the Adriatic is estimated at 500 million tonnes, giving the possibility in subsequent development phases to increase storage capacity to more than 10 million tonnes per year, covering the decarbonization needs of additional clusters.